scharlau/polar_bears_django_visuals/README.md

 #### Getting Started

-We now want to add some extras so that we can start to visualise the data using some javascript libraries for charting and displaying maps.
+We want to add some extras so that we can start to visualise the data using some javascript libraries for charting and displaying maps.
 This will make the data on the pages more interesting.
+The javascript we're adding is simple enough for you to copy and paste, and tweak a bit without knowing much about javascript.
+We are using it only to position, and display information.

 We'll use https://www.chartjs.org for charts, and https://leafletjs.com for maps.
 That means there are no licensing issues to worry about in the future.

 ## Set Up Leaflet and Map Icons

 This is based on the tutorial at https://leafletjs.com/examples/quick-start/ All we're doing is making changes for our app.
 Use the details for pulling the CSS and JS files from unpkg.com to make life easier.
 We can get map pins from https://www.flaticon.com.

 In order to use any icons on the map (one colour for tagging, another for sightings), we need to add the folder for STATIC_URL in the settings.py file to our app.
-Add a folder 'static' next to the templates and migrations folders, and then save two icons there.
-Then we add the {% load static %} declaration at the top of the template file.
+Add a folder 'static' next to the templates and migrations folders so that it is on the same level as them, and add a folder called 'images' inside the 'static' folder.
+Look at the folders in this repository to ensure that you put the folders in the right place.
+When you're done, then save two icons there.

 ## Add a Map page for Each Bear